Factor analysis: Higher order factor analysis

-Exploratory factor analysis (EFA) versus principal components analysis (PCA)
+Exploratory factor analysis (EFA) versus principal component analysis (PCA)

 Factor analysis is related to principal component analysis (PCA), but the two are not identical.
 There has been significant controversy in the field over differences between the two techniques.
 PCA can be considered as a more basic version of exploratory factor analysis (EFA) that was developed in the early days prior to the advent of high-speed computers.
 Both PCA and factor analysis aim to reduce the dimensionality of a set of data, but the approaches taken to do so are different for the two techniques.
-Factor analysis is clearly designed with the objective to identify certain unobservable factors from the observed variables, whereas PCA does not directly address this objective; at best, PCA provides an approximation to the required factors.
+Factor analysis is clearly designed with the objective of identifying certain unobservable factors from the observed variables, whereas PCA does not directly address this objective; at best, PCA provides an approximation to the required factors.
 From the point of view of exploratory analysis, the eigenvalues of PCA are inflated component loadings, i.e., contaminated with error variance.

 Whilst EFA and PCA are treated as synonymous techniques in some fields of statistics, this has been criticised.
 Factor analysis "deals with the assumption of an underlying causal structure: [it] assumes that the covariation in the observed variables is due to the presence of one or more latent variables (factors) that exert causal influence on these observed variables".
 In contrast, PCA neither assumes nor depends on such an underlying causal relationship.
 Researchers have argued that the distinctions between the two techniques may mean that there are objective benefits for preferring one over the other based on the analytic goal.
 If the factor model is incorrectly formulated or the assumptions are not met, then factor analysis will give erroneous results.
 Factor analysis has been used successfully where adequate understanding of the system permits good initial model formulations.
 PCA employs a mathematical transformation to the original data with no assumptions about the form of the covariance matrix.
 The objective of PCA is to determine linear combinations of the original variables and select a few that can be used to summarize the data set without losing much information.